paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsec. (f), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
-Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title.
+1219.
+Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 Section 3101(9)(B), referred to in subsec. (i), is section 3101(9)(B) of Pub.
 L. 102–190, div.
 C, title XXXI, Dec.
 5, 1991, 105 Stat.
 1564, which is not classified to the Code.